justinjiajia/cloud_security/labs/lab_7_new.md

 1. Analyze the inbound rules defined on the *LabSG1* security group.

-- Switch to the browser tab where the details of the *LabSG1* security group displays, and refresh the page.
+- Switch to the browser tab that shows the *LabSG1* security group details, and refresh the page to load the latest configuration.

 - On the Inbound rules tab, notice that only HTTP and HTTPS traffic is permitted.